-Russia says Ukrainian saboteurs launch cross-border attack
+Russia claims Ukraine crossborder sabotage raid; Kyiv denies

 The Federal Security Service was quoted by the Russian state Tass news agency as saying that “activities to eliminate armed Ukrainian nationalists who violated the state border” were underway.

 Tass, citing Russian law enforcement, reported earlier that the saboteurs were holding up to six people hostage.
-The local governor said the group had fired on a vehicle there, killing one man and wounding a 10-year-old.
+The local governor said the group had fired on a vehicle there, killing one man and wounding a 10-year-old child.

-Drones that the Kremlin said were launched by Ukraine flew deep inside Russian territory on Tuesday, including one that got within 100 kilometers (60 miles) of Moscow.

-Thursday’s apparent incursion was also embarrassing for Russian President Vladimir Putin, coming days after he ordered the Federal Security Service to tighten controls on Russia’s border with Ukraine.

 Tass reported, citing an unnamed security official, that two villages in the Bryansk region — Sushany and Lyubechane — were under attack by “several dozen armed fighters.”